Getting Started

 (Note: The core science classes and English 1A course must be completed with a letter grade of "C" or higher before the application screening period closes in order to enter scores into the formula.)

 The above formula will determine a probability of success score for each student.
 All students who have a composite score of 80% or higher will be eligible for the program.
 If there are more eligible students than seats in the program, a random computerized selection process (lottery) will be used to determine admissions placement in the program.
-Eligible applicants who are selected by lottery number and have met the minimum composite score, will be provisionally accepted into the program, or placed on an alternate list.
+Eligible applicants who have met the minimum composite score, are selected by lottery number and with a submitted TEAS score of 62% or better will be provisionally accepted into the program, or placed on an alternate list.
 The alternate list is not kept from year to year.
 Students not accepted must reapply each year.

 ATI TEAS TEST